conradplake/ray-marching-shader/README.md

 # ray-marching-shader
 A gframe shader to render surfaces using signed distance functions.

-Comes with a simple test app showing a circle and cube above a ground plane with soft shadow enabled.
+Comes with a simple test app showing a sphere and cube above a ground plane with soft shadows enabled.

 ![alt text](https://github.com/conradplake/ray-marching-shader/blob/main/screenshot.PNG "Screenshot")